alfredomp/thomasdocker/README.md

 ![THOMAS workflow](THOMAS.jpg "Workflow")

 ## Installation instructions
-- **Update Aug 25 2022** You can directly download the container from dockerhub ```docker pull anagrammarian/thomas``` if you do not want to build it from the Dockerfile.
+- **Update Aug 25 2022-** You can directly download the container from dockerhub ```docker pull anagrammarian/thomas``` if you do not want to build it from the Dockerfile.
+If you do that, you can skip the rest and proceed to Docker usage.
+Note that if you pull from hub, you need to replace the container name thomas with anagrammarian/thomas in the usage instructions below.
 - Download the files using ```git clone https://github.com/thalamicseg/thomasdocker.git``` which will create a **thomasdocker** directory

 - Make sure docker is installed already on your machine or install it from here https://docs.docker.com/get-docker/.